 2. It is better to use as few Listeners as possible.
 Applying the “-l” flag as shown in the above point may delete or disable all the Listeners.

 3. Disable the “View Result Tree” listener as it consumes a lot of memory and may result in the JMeter tool running out of memory.
 It will freeze the console too.
 It is, however, safe to use the “View Result Tree” listener with only “Errors” checked.

 4. Instead of using a similar Sampler a large number of times, use the same Sampler in a loop and use variables (CSV Data Set) to vary the sample data.
 Or perhaps use the Access Log Sampler.

 Also, you may like to read some of the common points.

 7. Try to save the data that you need.

 9. Disable all JMeter graphs as they consume a lot of memory.
 All the real-time graphs can be viewed using the JTL tab in the web interface.

-10. Do not forget to erase the local path from CSV Data Set Config when used.
+10. Do not forget to erase the local path from the CSV Data Set Config when used.

 11. Cleaning of the Files tab before every test run.

 Ans.
-JMeter provides following advantages for performance testing.
+JMeter provides the following advantages for performance testing.